Async Service Autoscaling

 Async Service Autoscaling Metrics

-For your asynchronous service, autoscaling metrics play a crucial role in dynamically adjusting resource allocation to meet changing demands while maintaining optimal performance.
+For your async service, autoscaling metrics play a crucial role in dynamically adjusting resource allocation to meet changing demands while maintaining optimal performance.

 This option is only available when the Input Worker is based on AWS SQS.